The widening project consists of three separate projects.

 The 2.4 mile widening on I-10 from LA 347 to the Atchafalaya Floodway Bridge consists of adding an additional lane westbound, as well as a 54-inch median barrier on both the east- and west-bound lanes.

 The third phase is an $87.7 million project that spans between LA 328 and LA 347.
-The contractor, Gilchrist Construction, began late 2019 and work is estimated to take three years, weather dependent.
+The contractor, Gilchrist Construction, began in late 2019, and work is estimated for completion in summer 2022, weather dependent.
 This 4.5-mile project will widen I-10 from four to six lanes between LA 328

 Once complete, this widening project will help alleviate congestion in a heavily traveled interstate that sees heavy freight traffic.
 This is a major freight corridor and connector for those traveling between Texas and Mississippi, as well as from our major southern cities and has not been improved in decades.